zjg540066169/SBMTrees/README.md

 - The original BART3 package is licensed under the GNU General Public License version 2 (GPL-2).
 - This package, as a derived work, is also licensed under the GNU General Public License version 2 (GPL-2) to comply with the licensing terms.

-For more details, please see the `LICENSE` file included in this repository.